Braves vs. White Sox Player Props Betting Odds

 Acuna Stats

-- Acuna has put up 119 hits with 25 doubles, a triple, 21 home runs and 46 walks.
-He has driven in 55 runs with 42 stolen bases.
+- Acuna has recorded 122 hits with 25 doubles, a triple, 23 home runs and 46 walks.
+He has driven in 58 runs with 43 stolen bases.

 Acuna Recent Games